 Use Grid Lines

-You can improve your photo layout by turning on grid lines.
+You can improve your photo layout by turning on the grid lines.
 This divides your screen with several lines.
 When you take a photo, place the main subjects on those lines or at the intersection of the lines.
 For centuries, painters have used the Rule of Thirds for layout.
 It really works.

 Size of Photo